-Jennifer Hillman is Vice President of Grassroots Outreach and Engagement for the HSUS.
+Jennifer Hillman is the Vice President of Wildlife Protection for the Humane Society of the United States.

 Hillman began her political advocacy career overseeing the grassroots lobbying and fundraising arm of Greenpeace USA in the state of Washington.
 After transitioning to the animal protection field, she worked for and served as a volunteer board member for several Washington-based animal organizations including the Progressive Animal Welfare Society (PAWS), the Feral Cat Spay/Neuter Project (FCSNP) and the Northwest Animal Rights Network (NARN).